 Despite the findings of recent studies, L’Oréal has stood by its hair relaxer products so far.
 In a statement to NBC Chicago, they stated, “We are confident in the safety of our products and believe the recent lawsuits filed against us have no legal merit.”

 The history of chemical hair relaxers

 The first chemical hair straightening products were developed by renowned Black inventor Garret Morgan, who also invented the gas mask and an improved traffic light, in 1913.
 During experiments on sewing machines, he noticed that a chemical solution intended to prevent scorching by the high-speed needles seemed to have straightened the fibers that came in contact with it.
-After testing the solution on animals and on his own hair, he established the G.A.
+After testing the solution on animals and his hair, he established the G.A.
 Morgan Hair Refining Company and began marketing his Hair Refiner Cream.